 I thought about all the Ashkali men who had made me feel welcome in their homes, about the sticky, unwashed feeling, the belief of contamination; and about the triumph of basic human connections, and who it was who’d worked hardest to make them.”

-Another great ending, or near ending, which includes a twist is by Stephanie Stafford in The Bulls of Ontinyet, a tale about bull running that was shortlisted in 2013:
+Another great ending, or near ending, which includes a twist is by Stephanie Stafford in The Bulls of Ontinyet, a tale about bull running that was shortlisted in one of our competitions:

 “…this man scrambles up the side of a wall.
 Tugging onto drainpipe and a shop sign he hangs.
 The bull grunts below.
 Mesmerized we watch behind the safety of the barricades.
 What if he fell?
 He mustn’t.
 Not for fear of the bull – his horns are padded and the seven cord-bearers are on alert.
 No, he mustn’t fall because if he does, so will we.
 We will descend into delight at a foreign misfortune, into lust for another’s calamity.
 He hangs, legs dangling, and so too do our principles, that veneer of empathy sailing on a thirst for gore… He doesn’t fall, and we escape the unpalatable truth of human nature.”

-And the following is the conclusion to an outstanding entry of 2012 by Zoe Efstathiou, A Stranger’s Smile.
+And the following is the conclusion to an outstanding entry by Zoe Efstathiou, A Stranger’s Smile.

 “An automated woman’s voice is saying something.
 I realise she is announcing our arrival at the next stop.
 The train pulls into the station and I leap off and practically run down the deserted platform.
 I look back and see him walking briskly after me, his knife flapping at his side.